Healkiss/AjaxTabsHelper/README.md

 AjaxTabsHelper
 ==============

-Allow to simply addajax to a tabtable
+Allow to simply add ajax to a tabtable

-Help for ajax tabs

 WHAT: